liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 #### Optionally, your UI may also:

 - Load and re-display the latest messages every 30 seconds.
-- Allow the user to use as much as possible of the back-end that you developed in levels 1-4.
+- Allow the user to use as much as possible of the back-end that you developed in levels 1-4 (e.g. message search).

 #### Don't forget: